 Faulty Electrical Work

 Depending on the age of the home, electrical outlets may be in short supply.
-This may not seem like an issue initially, but if there are exposed wires or extension cords running throughout the house you should take a closer look for potential electrical issues.
+This may not seem like an issue initially, but if there are exposed wires or extension cords running throughout the house you should take a closer look at potential electrical issues.
 Exposed wires can lead to electrical fires, and do-it-yourself wiring should be corrected by a licensed electrician.

 Condition of the Plumbing